Steel Fiber Reinforced Concrete Floors for Cold Storage & Freezer Applications

 COST EFFECTIVE – There are other methods for extending joints, such as shrinkage compensating additives and post-tension.
 Compare the cost of ProSlab™ by CFS due to its ease of installation, no checkerboard pours, and lower material cost.
 Find out why ProSlab is your best choice.

 CFS ENGINEERING SUPPORT – Concrete Fiber Solutions engineers partner with you from project specification to completion.
-Consideration for every detail is carefully considered.
+Every detail is carefully considered.
 In a refrigerated room, graduated temperature reduction controls cracking caused by differential thermal contraction and allows drying to remove excess moisture from the slab.
 We will include a temperature draw down schedule for each project.

 Documents & Literature